foxkit-us/supergameherm/README.md

 with C++ identifiers in our code to ensure compatibility with older MSVC.

 ## Does this work as a practical emulator?
 Not yet.
-There's no sound, and only limited graphics support.
+There's no sound, and graphics support is rough around the edges.
 We're working on it.

 Interestingly, we do pass all of Blargg's CPU tests.
 Many emulators can't manage to do that. :)